-- 2.1 The FirmAIFM's investment professionals must apply the due diligence measures specified in this document, when they are making the investment decision to acquire an asset, either directly or indirectly, subject to the exceptions described below in section 3 of this policy.
-This is to enable the FirmAIFMs to identify and prioritise principal adverse sustainability impacts and indicators.
-This policy approaches sustainability from the perspective of the harm that ourthe investment positions might do externally to sustainability factors, and what steps we take to mitigate that harm.
-This is based on ourthe AIFM's corporate sustainability values. - 2.2 For the purposes of SFDR, the regime around principal adverse impacts is not concerned with the risk that ESGsustainability events could impact on the value of our clients' investments.
-In other words, this policy covers "values" rather than "value".
-The impact of sustainability risks on our clients' investments is covered by the FirmAIFM's separate Sustainability Risks Policy.
+- 2.1 The AIFM's investment professionals must apply the due diligence measures specified in this document, when they are making the investment decision to acquire an asset, either directly or indirectly, subject to the exceptions described below in section 3 of this policy.
+This is to enable the AIFMs to identify and prioritise principal adverse sustainability impacts and indicators.
+This policy approaches sustainability from the perspective of the harm that the investment positions might do externally to sustainability factors, and what steps we take to mitigate that harm.
+This is based on the AIFM's corporate sustainability values. - 2.2 For the purposes of SFDR, the regime around principal adverse impacts is not concerned with the risk that sustainability events could impact on the value of our clients' investments.
+The impact of sustainability risks on our clients' investments is covered by the AIFM's separate Sustainability Risks Policy.